Texas Military Department: Texas STARBASE Austin

 The Texas STARBASE Austin is the Texas affiliate of the United States Department of Defense STARBASE program.

 It provides 5th grade students with free instruction in science, technology, engineering, and math (STEM), in addition to aviation and aerospace.
 The curriculum consists of rigorous activities, interactive investigations, experiments, simulations, and on-site tours demonstrating use of STEM in the workplace.
 Classroom instruction includes Newton's laws of motion, Bernoulli's principle, navigation and mapping, flight simulation, investigations of nanotechnology and nanoengineering, atmospheric properties, rocketry, engineering design process, computer-aided design (CAD), and 3D manufacturing.
 Students explore STEM careers, processes for goal setting and teamwork skills, the importance of staying in school, and remaining a life-long learner.
 Certified educators teach the curriculum with the assistance of Texas Military Forces service members and community volunteers with technical and content expertise.
 All curriculum content and student activities are correlated to state and national science, technology, and math standards.

 It can host up to 64 students per class.
 The instruction is typically delivered in five-hour blocks, once a week, for five consecutive weeks.

 Young Heroes Toy Drive

 The Young Heroes Toy Drive, also known as "Young Heroes of the Guard", is an annual toy drive operated by the Texas State Guard for the Christmas and holiday season.
 Since 2009, it has collected and distributed nearly 250,000 toys to Texas children.

+Project 1836

+Project 1836 is an initiative by the Texas Military Department that highlights and celebrates service in the Texas Military Forces.